aanrudolph2/SecondLife-Universal-Elevator/README.md

 * Any floor call button prim must be named "button" with its description corresponding to the corresponding floor
 * The root prim of the elevator must have a unique description corresponding to its set of waypoints (e.g. TowerOne)
-* If any changes are made to the above names or descriptions, or if any links are added/removed, the elevator script *must* be reset
+* ~~If any changes are made to the above names or descriptions, or if any links are added/removed, the elevator script *must* be reset~~ Link numbers are automatically updated.
+Please note, this may cause undesired behavior if moving parts are involved.
+See the `changed()` event for details.

 Links within each waypoint must be set up as follows: